Algorithms for variational Monte Carlo calculations of fermion projected entangled pair states in the swap gates formulation and the detailed balance of tensor network sequential sampling: Introduction

 Optimizing a PEPS for the ground states of strongly correlated systems \cite{verstraete2004renormalization, algorithm_finite_peps} is a long-standing challenge in the field.
 Recently, variational Monte Carlo (VMC) optimization has emerged as the method that gave the lowest computed ground state energies for several challenging systems \cite{liu2018gapless,liu2022gapless,liu2022emergence,liu2024emergent,liu2024j1j2j3,liu2024quantum}.
 In particular, it has given the state-of-the-art result for fermion Hubbard model at $\frac{1}{8}$ hole doping \cite{liu2025hubbard}, a particularly challenging and important regime.
 In the appendix of Ref. \cite{liu2025hubbard}, the VMC algorithm is explained for fPEPS in the Grassmann formulation.
 However, the Grassmann formulation requires subtle reimplementations of tensor network operations, and it is not entirely clear how to adapt it to fPEPS implementations written in the swap gates formulation, which is one of the simplest formulations used in the field.
 Here we would like to derive and demonstrate the VMC algorithm in the swap gates formulation, and spell out the implementation of fermion sign in each step of the algorithm.

+Crucially, as we explain the sampling algorithm, we also prove the detailed balance of the sequential sampling of PEPS \cite{liu2021}, which has remained a confusion in the field and left unproved until now.

 This paper is organized as follows.
 In section \ref{sec:swap_gates}, we explain fPEPS in the swap gates formulation.
-In section \ref{sec:vmc}, we explain the VMC algorithm of fPEPS.
+In section \ref{sec:vmc}, we explain the VMC algorithm of fPEPS and prove the detailed balance of the sequential sampling.
 In section \ref{sec:examples}, we demonstrate the result of VMC of fPEPS for certain representative fermion systems.
 In section \ref{sec:conclusion}, we discuss and conclude.